graham-fleming/graham-fleming/README.md

 ## 💻 A little more about me

 Currently working on building my technology skills🍲🥡
-I have a passion for clean code, Javascript, and IOT.
+I have a passion for clean code, Javascript, and IOT

 - ReactJS admin dashboards
 - AWS cloud platform